 If you have a loved one who is behaving in what you imagine is a dangerous way, it is just the most horrible thing to live with.
 Food is life and love, it is something to share and enjoy, it is the glue of many human interactions.
 When all that shrinks into the crazy world of an eating disorder, all of these things are stripped away from family life.

 A person suffering with anorexia, bulimia, binge eating disorder or has mixed symptoms is not just naughty, vain or stubborn.
-She or he is in the grip of a severe and often an enduring mental illness that can cause a lot of physical and emotional damage.
+She or he is in the grip of a severe and often an enduring mental illness that can cause physical and emotional damage.
 Eating disorders arise because there are some DEFICITS in someone’s ability to mature and cope with life in a healthy or adaptive way.
 Deficits does not mean deficiencies.
 I mean that, something in their personality is not sufficiently well developed to help them cope with life in general.
 Or cope with relationships.
 It may be just a delay in their emotional development.
 It could happen to any of us

 One deficit which is common among people with eating problems is a difficulty dealing with powerful feelings.
 Another could be emotional freezing arising from memories of abuse or neglect.
 Sometimes the “deficit” is physical.
 We know that people with difficult early experiences can grow up with a nervous system which has no ability to manage stress – even small stresses.
 Some people have difficulty knowing what to do think or feel when the going gets rough as it so often does in life.